umarhassan-mitodl/4.651-fall-2010/content/pages/syllabus.md

 Requirements
 ------------

 To learn this subject, you will be expected to attend class meetings, do a good bit of outside reading and looking, view films during class, write two papers (one as part of a midterm), attend any field trips, participate in an in-class debate, and take a final exam.
-For help with writing, you are encouraged to take advantage of the {{% resource_link "238bdfca-e57a-467c-8f8f-33fc59622619" "writing center" %}}.
+For help with writing, you are encouraged to take advantage of the [writing center](http://cmsw.mit.edu/writing-and-communication-center/).
 We understand there are different learning styles so please come to office hours or meet with the T.A. to plan a strategy that works for you.

 Readings
 --------